-The obfuscate-affected-parties statement value MUST be set to one of the following three Policy Enumeration strings:
+The obfuscate_affected_parties statement value MUST be set to one of the following three Policy Enumeration strings:

-“MAY”
+"may"

-“MUST”
+"must"

-“MUST NOT”
+"must-not"

-As the obfuscate-affected-parties statement value is a policy enumeration string, it MUST be in uppercase.
+As the obfuscate_affected_parties statement value is a policy enumeration string, it MUST be lowercase.

-If the obfuscate-affected-parties statement value is set to “MUST”, then the recipient MUST ensure that any threat intelligence that refers to the IEP MUST obfuscate the identities of affected parties mentioned within the threat intelligence when the threat intelligence is re-shared.
+If the obfuscate_affected_parties statement value is set to "must", then the recipient MUST ensure that any information that refers to the IEP MUST obfuscate the identities of affected parties mentioned within the information when the information is re-shared.

-If the obfuscate-affected-parties statement value is set to “MUST NOT”, then the recipient MUST ensure that any threat intelligence that refers to the IEP MUST NOT obfuscate the identities of affected parties mentioned within the threat intelligence when the threat intelligence is re-shared.
+If the obfuscate_affected_parties statement value is set to "must-not", then the recipient MUST ensure that any information that refers to the IEP MUST NOT obfuscate the identities of affected parties mentioned within the information when the information is re-shared.

-If the obfuscate-affected-parties statement value is set to “MAY”, then it is up to the recipient if they wish to obfuscate the identities of affected parties mentioned within the threat intelligence when the threat intelligence is re-shared.
+If the obfuscate_affected_parties statement value is set to "may", then it is up to the recipient if they wish to obfuscate the identities of affected parties mentioned within the information when the information is re-shared.

-unmodified-resale
+unmodified_resale

-The unmodified-resale statement allows the provider to communicate if the consumer is permitted to resell the threat intelligence information they receive from the producer within their own product offerings in an unmodified state or one that is semantically equivalent.
+The unmodified_resale statement allows the provider to communicate if the consumer is permitted to resell the information information they receive from the producer within their own product offerings in an unmodified state or one that is semantically equivalent.
 Semantically equivalent in this context means transposing the data from one format to another i.e. transposing the information from a CSV file format to a JSON file format would be considered semantically equivalent.

-The unmodified-resale statement MUST be a JSON name/value pair.
-The unmodified-resale statement MUST be included in an IEP.
-The unmodified-resale statement name MUST be the JSON string “unmodified-resale”, and it must be in lowercase.
+The unmodified_resale statement MUST be a JSON name/value pair.
+The unmodified_resale statement MUST be included in an IEP.
+The unmodified_resale statement name MUST be the JSON string "unmodified_resale", and it must be in lowercase.